kem25/LinuxConfiguration/README.md

 * Find updates:`sudo apt-get update`
 * Install updates:`sudo sudo apt-get upgrade`

-## to Change the SSH port from 22 to 2200 and other SSH configuration
+## Change the SSH port from 22 to 2200 and other SSH configuration

-nano /etc/ssh/sshd_config add port 2200 below port 22
+* run sudo `nano /etc/ssh/sshd_config` and add port 2200 below port 22
-* while in the file also change PermitRootLogin prohibit-password to PermitRootLogin no to disallow root login
+* Also change PermitRootLogin prohibit-password to no to disallow root login
 * Change PasswordAuthentication from no to yes.
-We will change back after finishing SHH login setup save file(nano: ctrl+x, Y, Enter)
+This should be changed back to no after we set our RSA key
-* restart ssh servicesudo service ssh reload
+* restart using `sudo service ssh reload`

-## Create SSH key pairs:
+## Generate SSH key pairs:

 * On your local machine generate SSH key pair with: ssh-keygen

-* save your keygen file as ``~/.ssh/catalogapp`` enter login phrase:*******.
+* save your keygen file as ``~/.ssh/catalogapp`` enter login phrase:*****.

 * Change the SSH port number configuration in Amazon lightsail in networking tab to 2200.

 * login into grader account using password set during user creation ssh -v grader@*Public-IP-Address* -p 2200

-* Make .ssh directory ``mkdir .ssh``
+* Create a directory .ssh directory ``mkdir .ssh``

-make file to store key ``touch .ssh/authorized_keys``
+* Create file to store key ``touch .ssh/authorized_keys``

-* On your local machine read contents of the public key cat .ssh/catalogapp.pub
+* Now, on your local machine read contents of the public key using `cat .ssh/catalogapp.pub`

-* Copy the key and paste in the file you just created in grader nano .ssh/authorized_keys paste contents(ctr+v)
+* Save and Exit

+* Then set permissions for files: chmod 700 .ssh chmod 644 .ssh/authorized_keys

+* Change PasswordAuthentication to no. nano /etc/ssh/sshd_config so that users can now login only through the RSA key

 save file(nano: ctrl+x, Y, Enter)

-* Set permissions for files: chmod 700 .ssh chmod 644 .ssh/authorized_keys

-* Change PasswordAuthentication from yes back to no. nano /etc/ssh/sshd_config

-save file(nano: ctrl+x, Y, Enter)

 * login with key pair: ssh grader@Public-IP-Address* -p 2200 -i ~/.ssh/catalogapp

-## Configure the Uncomplicated Firewall (UFW) to only allow  incoming connections for SSH (port 2200), HTTP (port 80),  and NTP (port 123)
+## Configure UFW
 while logged-in as grader:
 * Check UFW status to make sure its inactive`sudo ufw status`
 * Deny all incoming by default`sudo ufw default deny incoming`